lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 }));
 ```

 Neat !
 You can now use the "clickable" behaviour independently, on different views.
-In the same way, you can plug the view into a different controller logic, as long as it passes the expected data interface (``{ count: number | string}``).
+In the same way, you can plug the view into a different controller logic, as long as it passes the expected data interface (``{ count: number | string}``): note how the data comes from the ``yield`` assignation.

 We will see more patterns like this in future articles.

 ## Web components and lifecycle mapping

 So far we have designed our component to be a function of the host.
-We can go further and ensure that the rendering routine is actually private to the host, so that the rendering code is encapsulated inside along with any potential behaviour enhancements (the ``countClickable`` mixin for example).
+We can go further and ensure that the rendering routine is actually private to the host, so that the rendering code is encapsulated inside along with any potential behaviour enhancements (the ``countClickable`` mixin for example), while both remain reusable.

 Let's look at another way of modelling [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
 To enhance your HTML document, you can teach the browser new ones using its registry and the ``define`` method.